krishnanlavanya/AI-Instructed-Yoga/Readme.md

-# Yoga tutor streamlit app
+# Learn Yoga with this App

 ### Setting up - Docker method (Preferred)